 Seltzer water has also been shown to be just as hydrating as regular water.
 The Centers for Disease Control and Prevention even list plain seltzer (along with still water) as a smart beverage choice.
 To make these options even more healthy, you can make your own carbonated water with your own added flavoring.
 Machines like the Soda Stream allow you to make seltzer while adding natural ingredients like citrus fruits for added flavor.

-UPMC Health Plan members, you can get advice from one of our health coaches if you are considering making the switch or are curious about making a healthy lifestyle change.
-Call a health coach today at 1-800-807-0751.
+UPMC Health Plan members, you can get advice from one of our care managers if you are considering making the switch or are curious about making a healthy lifestyle change.
+Call a care manager today at 1-800-807-0751.